Los Angeles Fire Department: Command structure

-Each of the four operational Bureaus house a number of battalions.
+Each of the four operational bureaus house a number of battalions.
 These battalions are staffed by uniformed personnel who rotate on a 24-hour platoon duty.
-Each battalion is commanded by a Battalion Chief, who responds to major incidents within their battalion, usually 20-30 square miles in size.
+Each battalion is commanded by a battalion chief, who responds to major incidents within their battalion, usually 20-30 square miles in size.
 They have the responsibility of commanding these scenes as the Incident Commander (IC).
-Battalion Chiefs typically respond to these incidents with a Firefighter/Specialist, who holds the title of Emergency Incident Technician (EIT).
-EITs drive the Dodge RAM SUV to the scenes and act as an assistant to the Battalion Chief.
+Battalion chiefs drive a Dodge RAM SUV to emergency incidents.

-Note that stations with a truck and a 200 series engine (pump) will usually respond the two apparatus together as a lightforce.
-So, for example, Truck 1 and Engine 201 will often respond together as Light Force 1.
-The only full time exception is Fire Station 9 where Engine 209 is fully staffed.
+Note that stations with a truck and a 200 series engine (pump) will usually respond the two apparatuses together as a light force.
+For example, Truck 1 and Engine 201 will often respond together as Light Force 1.
+The only full-time exception is Fire Station 9, where Engine 209 is fully staffed.
 Truck 9 responds as a single company when appropriate.
-During "Augmented Staffing" (red-flag brush fire weather, or other increased threat days) the 200 series engines can be fully staffed as a 4-member Engine Company.
-Each company can then either be dispatched individually or as a "Task Force".
+During augmented staffing (red-flag brush fire weather, or other increased threat days), the 200 series engines can be fully staffed as a four-member engine company.
+Each company can then either be dispatched individually or as a task force.

-400 series Engines are ready reserve apparatus.
+400 series engines are ready reserve apparatus.
 These apparatuses are full loaded with equipment and hose.
 They are used either for short term relief IE when a frontline apparatus is shut down for repair or maintenance.
-400 series Engines are also staffed as needed during "High Hazard" days or other augmented staffing times.
+400 series engines are also staffed as needed during "High Hazard" days or other augmented staffing times.

-The LAFD has six Type 3 wildland Engines.
-Five are property of the State of California OES but are staffed as needed and maintained by the LAFD.
-Together these 5 Engines form Strike Team 1880C.
-Engine 482C is housed at Fire Station 82 and is a ready reserve Type 3 wildland Engine.
+The LAFD has six Type 3 wildland engines.
+Five are property of the State of California OES, but are staffed as needed and maintained by the LAFD.
+Together these five engines form Strike Team 1880C.
+Engine 29C is housed at Fire Station 29 and is a Type 3 wildland Engine.